simp/pupmod-simp-simp_ds389/README.md

 ## Setup

-These instances are configured to work within a SIMP eco system.
+The 389ds instances in this module are configured to work within a SIMP eco system.

-Each Instance can be used seperately.
+Each instance can be used separately.
 See the individual instance for instructions on configuring it.

 ## Accounts Instance

 ### Description

-The accounts instance will set up a 389ds LDAP instance to used for user authentication.
+The accounts instance, `simp_ds389::instance::accounts`,  will set up a 389ds LDAP instance to be used for user authentication.

-* It installs an configures 389ds instance with TLS-enabled communication.
-It can use both legacy TLS and STARTTLS.
-It makes use of the pupmod-simp-pki to distribute server certificates, making it easy to keep certificates up to date.
+* It installs an configures a 389ds instance with TLS-enabled communication.

+  * It can be configured for either TLS and STARTTLS.

 * It configures a default password policy the is compliant with most standards.

-* It configures a bind user  simp_options::ldap settings.
-This bind user is used by the pupmod-simp-sssd module  to configure clients to connect to the LDAP server.
+* It configures a bind user.
 * It configures 2 groups:
-  - 'user' for general users
+  - 'user' - group for general users
-  - 'administrators' - used to allow administrator access to systems.
-Pupmod-simp-simp configures this access in the  simp::admins module.
+  - 'administrators' - group to allow administrator access to systems.

-* It uses the pupmod-simp-simp_firewalld module to configure the firewall on the local system to allow remote access restricting access to simp_options::trusted_nets.
+* It configures the firewall to allow access to the LDAP instance.

 ### Usage